gklee555/demonai/README.md

 # demonai
-Project to create an ai demon
+Prodontmergeject to create an ai demon